cazamedia/cazamedia/README.md

 + Before embarking on the journey for a MVP (Minimum Viable Product), first target the MVF (Minimum Viable Feature) to determine if there's even a need.
 Let that be your guide.
 + Make sure all stakeholders are onside; otherwise, you could simply be spinning your wheels and wasting time.
 + Your network is your net worth!
 Be sure to expand it to help maintain gainful employment.
++ Guard your health for without it you've got nothing.

 <!--
 **cazamedia/cazamedia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.